On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Proofs of the main theorems

-To prove Theorem B we need some additional preparation.
+To prove the Abel version of Theorem \ref{th.NorlundTop} we need some additional preparation.
 Recall that a positive Lebesgue measurable subset $W$ of $\bar{\C}$ is called \textit{wandering} if $R^{-n} (W)$ forms a family of pairwise almost disjoint sets with respect to the Lebesgue measure.
 The union $D(R)$ of all wandering sets is called the \textit{dissipative set}, its complement $\bar{\C}\setminus D(R)$ is the \textit{conservative set}.
-A Fatou component $U$ belongs to $D(R)$ precisely when $U$ is not a periodic rotation component.
+A Fatou component $U$ belongs to $D(R)$ precisely when $U$ is not an invariant rotational component.

+We start the proof of Theorem \ref{th.NorlundTop} with the following lemma which is reminiscent of Lemma \ref{lm.struc.invariant} and the arguments of the proof of Lemma \ref{lemma.31}.